Racial Equity Diversity, & Inclusion and Nonprofits

 The fair treatment, access, opportunities, and advancement for all people.
 Improving equity requires increasing fairness within procedures and process of institutions or systems, and distribution of resources—both inside the organization and externally when engaging our diverse community of people and organizations.

 The ongoing practice of creating environments in which any individual or group can feel welcomed, supported, valued, and respected, and given the opportunity to fully participate.
 Working toward inclusion requires our own recognition of ways in which we are engaging in implicit biases and microaggressions toward others, in order to address and eliminate them, thus removing barriers for others to feel included.*

 *Based on Independent Sector, D5 Coalition, Racial Equity Tools Glossary, and UC Berkeley's DEI definitions.

-engage in interactive and practical workshops that help organizations to reflect their DEI values in their operations and activities
+Engage in interactive and practical workshops that help organizations reflect their DEI values in their operations and activities

 Share experiences and practices with nonprofit peers in the DEI space, in-person and digitally, in a safe environment

 Attend curated presentations that can help nonprofit leadership arrive at a greater understanding of structural racism